chdavalas/computationally_efficient_rehearsal/README.md

 Our Methods are composed by the following:

- * Drift-Activated rehearsal (Where the drift detector activated a rehearsal strategy when the model shows degradation )
+ * Drift-Activated rehearsal (Where the drift detector activates a rehearsal strategy when the model shows degradation )
  * Dynamic Rehearsal Iterations, Based on misclassification rate
  * Learning Rate Scheduling, Based on misclassification rate
  * Convergence-Based Rehearsal, where the model uses rehearsal repetitions until it converges to the solution.